-PSE&G is a regulated public utility that operates and invests in an electric T&D system and a gas distribution system as well as certain regulated clean energy investments, including solar and energy efficiency within New Jersey.
+PSE&G is a regulated public utility that operates and invests in an electric T&D system and a gas distribution system as well as certain regulated clean energy investments, including solar and EE within New Jersey.
 PSE&G invests in capital projects to maintain and improve its existing T&D system and to address various public policy goals and meet customer expectations.
-Transmission projects are subject to review in the FERC-approved PJM transmission expansion process while distribution and clean energy projects are subject to approval by the BPU.
+Transmission projects are subject to a FERC-approved transmission expansion planning process while distribution and clean energy projects are subject to approval by the BPU.
+The costs of PSE&G's transmission projects are subject to prudency challenge at FERC and PSE&G's rates themselves may also be challenged at FERC.
 We cannot be certain that any proposed project will be approved as requested or at all.
 If the programs that PSE&G may file from time to time are only approved in part, or not at all, or if the approval fails to allow for the timely recovery of all of PSE&G's costs, including a return of, or on, its investment, PSE&G will have a lower than anticipated rate base, thus causing its future earnings to be lower than anticipated.
 If these programs are not approved, that could also adversely affect our service levels for customers.
-Further, the BPU could take positions to exclude or limit utility participation in certain areas, such as renewable generation, energy efficiency, EV infrastructure and energy storage, which would limit our relationship with customers and narrow our future growth prospects.
+Further, the BPU could take positions to exclude or limit utility participation in certain areas, such as renewable generation, EE, EV infrastructure, energy storage, renewable natural gas or hydrogen projects, which would limit our relationship with customers and narrow our future growth prospects.